-TNS stewards support the ecological restoration of ravines and natural areas by picking up litter, removing invasive plants, planting native species, and monitoring the ecological impact of stewardship activities.
-We meet as small groups of stewards led by trained Lead Stewards, to care for a piece of land within Toronto’s ravines and natural areas.
-Each stewardship site has been approved by the City of Toronto and each group is committed to stewarding their site for a period of years.
+TNS Stewards support the ecological restoration of ravines and natural areas by picking up litter, removing invasive plants, planting native species, and monitoring the environmental impact of stewardship activities.
+We meet as small, local groups to care for approved sites in Toronto’s ravines and natural areas.
+Each stewardship site has been approved by the City of Toronto and each stewardship group is committed to stewarding their local site for several years.

 Our Mission